Billy Bishop Toronto City Airport: 1990s–2010s

+In June 2015, Metrolinx inaugurated the UP Express providing a direct mass transit link to Pearson airport.
+This rail link was built in time for the 2015 Pan-Am Games.
+It connects Toronto Union Station to Pearson.
+It is considered to be an alternative to using Billy Bishop airport.

 In June 2016, a three-year project to update the runways at the airport began and was completed in October 2018.
 The project repaved runways 06/24 and 08/26 and upgraded the electrical and lighting systems.
 The airport decommissioned runway 15/33, due to its lack of use and operational restrictions, and converted it into a taxiway.
-In October 2016, PortsToronto approved a 27000 ft2 expansion of the terminal, including a new gate, and room for US Customs preclearance if it is approved in the future.
+In October 2016, PortsToronto approved a 27000 ft2 expansion of the terminal, including a new gate, and room for U.S Customs preclearance if it is approved in the future, which was facilitated in March 2026.

+Despite an increase in passenger traffic, Porter Airlines still reported a loss in operations during this period.
+In 2017, it lost million, in 2018 million and million in 2019.
+In 2018, Porter reduced the number of slots it rented from Nieuport by 18.5%, effective in 2020, reducing its costs by million.
+Porter began operations in 2021 at Pearson airport, where it could operate jets.
+Porter estimated that operating at Billy Bishop was three times the cost of operating at Pearson.